rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 - No `Thing` is absolutely fundamental, nor absolutely emergent.
 - Every `Thing` is relatively fundamental, and relatively emergent.
-- Reality is a "multiverse" -- an infinite space of extant logical concepts, partitionable into subspaces called `Realms`.
+- Reality is a "multiverse" -- an infinite space of `Things`, partitionable into subspaces called `Realms`.
-- Reality does not contain itself.
 - Every `Thing` exists, in some `Realms`.
 - Every `Thing` does not exist, in some `Realms`.
-- Platonic reality, physical reality, psychological reality, etc., are all perspectives on an underlying Reality, which implies all of them.
+- The Platonic world, physical world, psychological world, etc., are all perspectives on an underlying Reality, which implies all of them.

 Copyright © 2020 Ryan Gibbons